david-a-jetter/pydantic-dynamo/README.md

 There are two ways to instantiate a repository instance:

-Through the `build` method that will generate the boto3 session and table objects:
+Through the `build` method that will generate the boto3 session and table objects.

+This method assumes the table is created with a partition key named `_table_item_id` and a sort key named `_table_content_id`.

 ```python
 from pydantic_dynamo.repository import DynamoRepository